Flow Matching is Adaptive to Manifold Structures: Numerical results

 \section{Numerical results}

-We present numerical experiments across three synthetic data settings to validate the theoretical results on the manifold adaptivity of flow matching.
-In all cases the target law $\bpi_1$ is supported on a smooth, low-dimensional manifold $\cM\subset\R^{\sD}$ with intrinsic dimension $\sd\ll\sD$, while the source $\bpi_0$ is a standard Gaussian on $\R^{\sD}$.
+We present numerical experiments across { two} synthetic data settings to validate the theoretical results on the manifold adaptivity of flow matching.
+In { both } cases the target law $\bpi_1$ is supported on a smooth, low-dimensional manifold $\cM\subset\R^{\sD}$ with intrinsic dimension $\sd\ll\sD$, while the source $\bpi_0$ is a standard Gaussian on $\R^{\sD}$. { Section~\ref{sec:add_num} of the appendix provides additional experiments, including a real data example (MNIST), ablation studies examining the dependence of the convergence rate on $n$, and an illustrative floral manifold example.}